hereelabs/ORRH-UGC-Repository/README.md

 The DLL file has been modified to not append `&assetversionid=` to your character appearance, allowing you to use custom catalog assets, and also contains the patches created by trubo to fix Assetdelivery v2 functionality.

+For users of the decompiled version of ORRH, ORRH-ng, you will automatically download and extract the latest assets from this repository if you are outdated when you open the launcher program.

 # Contribution Guidelines

 All assets that are contributed to this repository **must** follow the following guidelines: